Elliot Page: 2000s: Breakthrough and acclaim

-In 2007, he had his widespread breakthrough for his leading role as the title character, a pregnant teenager, in the coming-of-age comedy-drama film Juno.
-A critical and financial success, the film was widely considered to be one of the best of the 2000s, and Page's performance earned critical acclaim.
-Film critic A. O. Scott of The New York Times described him as "frighteningly talented ... who is able to seem, in the space of a single scene, mature beyond [his] years and disarmingly childlike", and Roger Ebert said that no other actor had a better performance in 2007 than Page, whose "presence and timing are extraordinary".
+In 2007, he had a breakthrough role as Juno, a pregnant teenager, in the coming-of-age comedy-drama film Juno, which was a critical and financial success.
+A. O. Scott of The New York Times described Page as "frighteningly talented", "mature beyond [his] years" and "disarmingly childlike".
+Roger Ebert said that no other actor had a better performance in 2007 than Page, whose "presence and timing are extraordinary".
 For his performance, Page was nominated for several awards, including an Academy Award for Best Actress, a BAFTA Award for Best Actress in a Leading Role, a Critics' Choice Award for Best Actress, a Golden Globe Award for Best Actress — Motion Picture Comedy or Musical, and a Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
 He also won a Canadian Comedy Award, an Independent Spirit Award, and a Satellite Award for the role, as well as numerous critics awards, including Detroit Film Critics Society, Austin Film Critics Association and Florida Film Critics Circle.

-Also in 2007, he appeared in The Stone Angel, and led the films An American Crime and The Tracey Fragments, the latter of which also earned him critical acclaim, with the Boston Herald writing that "It is also a further reminder that Page is the real thing.
+In 2007, Page also appeared in The Stone Angel, and led the films An American Crime and The Tracey Fragments, the latter of which also earned him critical acclaim, with the Boston Herald writing that "It is also a further reminder that Page is the real thing.
 But we knew that already".
 He won the Vancouver Film Critics Circle Award for Best Actress in a Canadian Film, among other accolades.
 In 2008, Page co-starred in the comedy-drama film Smart People, which premiered in January that year at the Sundance Film Festival, and received a mixed response from critics.
 In the film, he played the overachieving daughter of a college professor.
 On March 1, 2008, Page hosted Saturday Night Live.
 On May 3, 2009, he guest starred in "Waverly Hills 9-0-2-1-D'oh", an episode of The Simpsons, as the character Alaska Nebraska, a parody of Hannah Montana.
 In September 2009, he starred in Drew Barrymore's directorial debut, Whip It, as a member of a roller derby team.
 The film premiered at the 2009 Toronto International Film Festival and had its wide release on October 2, 2009.